robot5000-design/ms3/testing.md

     2. Make a valid search.
 Check results links works as expected.
 Should open route ending /new_review/tmdb_id/media, where tmdb_id is an integer and media is tv or movie, if the movie is not already in the database.
 Otherwise for movies/tv already in the database, should open a route ending /review_detail/tmdb_id/media/popular/0, where tmdb_id is an integer and media is tv or movie. __PASS__

     3. Search with the search term 'marvel', for example.
+This will result in multiple results.
 Verify pagination works correctly.
 Previous should not appear on first page and Next should not appear on last page. __PASS__

-- TC05
+- TC06

     Description: